 There are thousands upon thousands of real estate agents (including me).

 Here are a few tips and attributes to look for when finding the right agent to help you buy or sell a property.

 Would you prefer a full-time doctor or a part-time doctor examining you?

 Real Estate is a full-time job.
 We often read and hear about national (macro) real estate coverage, but we are often less tuned in to the local (micro) real estate nuances — and the local nuances are constantly changing.

-Part-time realtors or somebody that does real estate as a “side hustle” will often be less tuned in with the market, have less agent-to-agent relationships, and overall just won’t have the right up-to-date information or experience to effectively guide you with your investment.
+Part-time Realtors® or somebody that does real estate as a “side hustle” will often be less tuned in with the market, have fewer agent-to-agent relationships, and overall just won’t have the right up-to-date information or experience to effectively guide you with your investment.

 A full-time agent is essential to the rest of the attributes that make a great agent.